 How Does an Oklahoma Auto Dealer Bond Work?

-As a surety bond, an Oklahoma auto dealer bond involves three distinct parties.
+As an Oklahoma surety bond, an auto dealer bond involves three distinct parties.

 The obligee is the state's licensing authority that requires a bond to be in place.